 The co-contributions co-contribution scheme was introduced by the Government to encourage and boost the superannuation (super) savings of low income earning Australians.
-If you are eligible, you can have your personal contributions matched by up to 50 per cent.
+If you are eligible, you can have your personal contributions matched up to a maximum ‘dollar for dollar’ basis.

 Who is eligible?